mongodb/docs/source/reference/javascript.rst

    need to have a database named ``importdb`` for this command to succeed.

-   This function provides a wrapper around the MongoDB database command ":command:`clone`."
+   This function provides a wrapper around the MongoDB :term:`database command` ":command:`clone`."
 The :command:`copydb` database command provide related functionality.

 .. js:function:: db.commandHelp(command)